Skip to content

 Updated May 13, 2026 12 min read

 Creator income rarely arrives in one clean way.
-A YouTuber might have AdSense payouts, brand payments, affiliate commissions, free products and expenses for gear or software.
-A streamer might have subs, tips, donations, sponsorships and platform payouts.
-If you earn money as a creator in Canada, the goal of this guide is simple: keep a record of what came in and what went out, so tax season is a review — not a reconstruction.
+You might have AdSense payouts, brand payments, affiliate commissions, free PR products and a folder of receipts for gear and software — or Creator Rewards, agency brand deals, an LTK kickback and a steady stream of gifted product — or subs, bits, donations, sponsorships and ad revenue on Twitch or Kick.
+If you earn money as a creator or influencer in Canada, the goal is simple: keep a record of what came in and what went out, so tax season is a review — not a reconstruction.

 What counts as creator income?